core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Added 'request_kid_context' in the aad_array.

 * The server can respond with 5.03 if the client's public key is not available.

+* The observer client stores an invariant identifier of the group.

 * Relaxed storing of original 'kid' for observer clients.